 Middle school is a time of transition and growing.
 Your child leaves elementary school, and has three years to be ready for high school!
 How is this possible?
-Here are some hard-won lessons learned from three kids gone through these years for middle school success.
+Here are some hard-won lessons learned from getting three kids through these years for middle school success.

 Both you and your teen have lots to learn.
-It is a challenging time, in fact, this might be the most challenging age since they were toddler!
+It is a challenging time, in fact, this might be the most challenging age since they were toddlers!
 These years can be difficult, but you can help your child start some forward thinking with some of these strategies, and you guys can survive. *This post may contain affiliate links.
-This means, at no additional cost to you, we will earn a small commission if you click the link and make a purchase.
+This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.

 Pin for later!

 Begin talking about things that your child likes to do or that they are interested in or are good at.
 Do a Google search for schools with different majors that you think of together.
 Start conversations with your child when you are with other adults and talk with them about their jobs.
 Check out my book.
 Some, if not all, of these conversations really are better if started before high school!
 Here’s a link to the book, College Bound: The Ultimate List of Conversations to Help Your Teen Through High School.